massif-press/lancer-data/README.md

 `cost` will deduct its value from the parent system's limited item uses, if it is a limited-tagged item.
 If `cost` is omitted and the item is limited, `cost` will be automatically set to `1`

 `pilot` actions will only be available in Active Mode when a character is UNMOUNTED

+`synergy_locations` will cause Synergies to be collected and displayed for that location on the item's generated Active Mode action panel, eg. by adding the synergy location `'ram'` to an action, synergies that would display on the Ram Quick Action panel will *also* show up on your action.

+`log` is an optional string array of flavor text that will be shown when a player commits an action.
+If omitted, it will only display `ACTIVATION CONFIRMED.`

 ### Protocols
 Protocols are distinct from Free Actions only in that C/C will collect them seperately for the purposes of checking if they're the first used action(s) on a turn.